hubmapconsortium/portal-ui/README-deploy-qa.md

 *   HuBMAP ID (table view) and tiles (tile view) should link to the correct detail page.
 *   Sorting in header row (table view) and dropdown (tile view) should work.
 *   Logging in should result in additional data with updated facets in the status section of the sidebar.
-*   If needed delete ‘has_exited_dataset_search_tutorial’  in local storage to begin the search tutorial.
+*   If needed delete `has_exited_dataset_search_tutorial`  in local storage to begin the search tutorial.
 The search tutorial should traverse its steps beginning to end.
 (Dataset search page only).
-*   Dev Search page (/dev-search) should load without error.
+*   [Dev Search](https://portal-prod.stage.hubmapconsortium.org/dev-search) should load without error.

 ### Detail Pages